neub/wr-nic/doc/wr-nic.md

 $ make
 ~~~~~~~~~~

-You should obtain various files named wrc.bin, wrc.elf, wrc.vhd, wrc.ram
+You should obtain several files named wrc.bin, wrc.elf, wrc.vhd, wrc.ram

-You can therefore try to override it and go back to section [WR-NIC](#wr-nic-hdl-gateware).
+You can therefore try to override it and go back to section [wr-nic-hdl-gateware](#wr-nic-hdl-gateware).

 ~~~~~{.bash}
 # Override the default embeded wrpc-sw